TUM-DSE/doctor-cluster-config/docs/ADD_SERVER.md

 Once the server is installed in the server room:

-- ensure hostname labels are on front and back of the server
-- ensure that the networks in the Struktur DB are set correctly
+- ensure again that the networks in the Struktur DB are set correctly
 - add host to `tasks.py` (`HOSTS` and `MANUFACTURERS`) and commit `inv update-docs`
 - add host to `docs/README.md`
 - fix up warnings in the nixos config